naver/fixture-monkey/content/en/docs/fixture-monkey-options/customization-options.md

 {{< /tab >}}
 {{< /tabpane>}}

-If you want to specifically change the probability of a certain type being null, you can use `pushNullInjectGenerator'.
+If you want to specifically change the probability of a certain type being null, you can use `pushNullInjectGenerator`.

 {{< tabpane persist=false >}}
 {{< tab header="Java" lang="java">}}